codeaudit/SayKitSDK/Tutorials/04-conversation-topics.md

 }
 ```

 Then we can add command recognizers for the standard commands "Play", "Next", "Previous" and "Select" in `ProductListTopic`'s initializer.
-Note that the `responseTarget` is set to `eventHandler`:
+Note that the `responseTarget` is set to `eventHandler` instead of `self`:

 ```swift
 class ProductListTopic: SAYConversationTopic